DanGodfrey/glDatePicker/README.md

 This fork adds some modern style to the glDatePicker.

--Markup bellow the calendar to add depth, creating the appearance of a stacked calendar -Serrated line added above the days of the week to create the appearance of a ripped calendar page -Gradient colors added for header and selected date
+- Markup bellow the calendar to add depth, creating the appearance of a stacked calendar
+- Serrated line added above the days of the week to create the appearance of a ripped calendar page
+- Gradient colors added for header and selected date

 ### Usage